 - Category 5 UA: All other unmanned aerial vehicles that do not fall into the four categories above.

 Regardless of weight and purpose, all drones must be registered with the Civil Aviation Authority (CAA).
 The only exception is made if you use a category 1 UA multicopter for recreational purposes.

 For Category 1 drones, the maximum altitude is limited to 30 meters (100 feet).
 In all other categories, the copter may climb up to 120 feet (400 feet).

 |Distance to the outer border of airports||2 km||5 km|

 |Restricted Fly Zones||1 km||1 km|

-No Fly Zones: No-Fly Zones for Trinidad and Tobago are marked on this map.
+For flights on public grounds, you will need prior written approval from the relevant authority.
+No-Fly Zones for Trinidad and Tobago are marked on this map.

 Commercial operators require an Unmanned Aircraft Operator Certificate for their work.
 This certificate can be issued from the age of 18 years.
 As far as I know, no training certificate is required to obtain the license from the CAA.
 However, to my understanding, only residents of Trinidad and Tobago can receive the Unmanned Aircraft Operator Certificate.

 If you manage to obtain a permit, you will need to log your drone flights in a logbook.

 We have researched the listed drone regulations for Trinidad and Tobago to the best of our knowledge.
 We cannot guarantee the correctness of the information.
 If you want to be on the safe side, contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Trinidad and Tobago!